anthony-tran2/AniTyper/README.md

-# ajax-project
+# AniTyper

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for anime fans who want to practice typing.